nissimguez2-maker/PolyGuez/README.md

 Enjoy using the CLI application!
 If you encounter any issues, feel free to open an issue on the repository.

+## Experimental Status

+This repository contains experimental agent implementations and may change frequently.

 # Terms of Service

 [Terms of Service](https://polymarket.com/tos) prohibit US persons and persons from certain other jurisdictions from trading on Polymarket (via UI & API and including agents developed by persons in restricted jurisdictions), although data and information is viewable globally.